skip to content

 shortened vowel

-ModE has a small number of weak verbs in which the past tense (preterite) form has a shortened vowel.
-The preterite ending -(e)d is also elided: bleed - bled, breed - bred, feed - fed, speed - sped, lead - lead 4, read - read 5 and spread - spread 5.
+ModE has a small number of weak verbs in which the past tense forms (preterite and past participle) have a shortened vowel.
+The past tense ending -(e)d is also elided: bleed - bled, breed - bred, feed - fed, speed - sped and lead - lead 4.

 Again, these behave the same way in eME as in ModE.
 In the present tense, the root vowel is long.
 In the past tense the root vowel is short.
 The e of the past tense suffix is elided and the d, in contact with p, becomes t (see above).

 As above, In the present tense, the root vowel is long, but in the past tense the root vowel is short.
-The e of the past tense suffix is elided and the d, in contact with t, becomes t (see above).
+The e of the past tense suffix is elided and the d, in contact with t, becomes t.
+In the past participle the final tt is reduced to single consonant.
+(See also setten above.)

 elision of -(e)d